VCU-CS-Capstone/CS-25-315-Emotion-Gathering-and-Recognition-with-VR-and-AI/README.md

 | Status Reports | Project management documentation - weekly reports, milestones, etc. |
 | scr | Source code - create as many subdirectories as needed |

-**Note:** Commits behind this fork could be automatically synced, meaning that changes made in the template are pushed into your repo.
-Please do not discard commits ahead (these are the updates you make to this repository).

 ## Project Team
 - *Kostadin Damevski* - *CS* - Faculty Advisor/Techical Advisor
 - *Philip Leake* - *CS* - Student Team Member